-You are expected to "attend class," which means participate in scholarly dialogue with classmates weekly.
+All students are expected to "attend class," which means participate in scholarly dialogue with classmates weekly and complete the weekly tasks as posted on the Canvas course site and within MindTap.
 It is expected that all students engage in respectful intellectual discourse throughout the summer session.
-Please submit your Intent to Participate (2 points) found in the Pre-Course Activities module by Friday, June 30th to confirm your participation in the course.
+Please submit your Intent to Participate (7 points) found in the Pre-Course Activities module by Friday, June 30th to confirm your participation in the course.